WeChat: Others

-On August 24, 2022, WeChat iOS platform has received the official update 8.0.27.
-Now WeChat users can send a maximum of 99 pictures, whereas in the past, users could only send a maximum of 9 pictures to your friends in WeChat at once.

 WeChat Business

 WeChat Business (微商) is one of the latest mobile social network business model after e-commerce, which utilizes business relationships and friendships to maintain a customer relationship.
 Comparing with the traditional E-business like JD.com and Alibaba, WeChat Business has a large range of influence and profits with less input and lower threshold, which attracts lots of people to join in WeChat business.

 Marketing modes

 B2C Mode

 This is the main profit mode of WeChat Business.
 The first one is to launch advertisements and provide services through the WeChat Official Account, which is a B2C mode.
 This mode has been used by many hospitals, banks, fashion brands, internet companies and personal blogs because the Official Account can access online payment, location sharing, voice messages, and mini-games.
 It is like a 'mini app', so the company has to hire specific staff to manage the account.
 By 2015, there were more than 100 million WeChat Official Accounts on this platform.